Fasting and abstinence in the Catholic Church: Contemporary application

 Contemporary legislation is rooted in the 1966 Apostolic Constitution of Pope Paul VI, Paenitemini.
 He recommended that fasting be appropriate to the local economic situation and that all Catholics voluntarily fast and abstain.
 He also allowed that fasting and abstinence might be substituted with prayer and works of charity, although the norms for doing so were to be set down by the Episcopal Conferences.

 The current practice of fast and abstinence is regulated by Canons 1250–1253 of the 1983 code.
 They specify that all Fridays throughout the year, and the time of Lent are penitential times throughout the entire Church.
 The law of fasting binds those who have attained their majority, until the beginning of their sixtieth year.
 All persons who have completed their fourteenth year are bound by the law of abstinence on all Fridays unless they are solemnities, and again on Ash Wednesday; The number of days that require fasting has been greatly reduced by the Episcopal Conferences because under Canon 1253, it is these Conferences that have the authority determine the local norms for fasting and abstinence and their substitution by other forms of penance, works of charity and exercises of piety in their territories.
 The precept to both fast and abstinence on Ash Wednesday and Good Friday remains untouched.

-Absent any specification of the nature of "fasting" in the current Canon Law, the traditional definition is obviously applicable here which is that on the days of mandatory fasting, Catholics may eat only one full meal during the day.
+Absent any specification of the nature of "fasting" in the current Canon Law, the traditional definition is obviously applicable here which is that on the days of mandatory fasting, Catholics may eat one full meal during the day.
 Additionally, they may have two smaller meals, known as "collations".
-Church requirements on fasting only relate to solid food, not to drink, so Church law does not restrict the amount of water or other beverages – even alcoholic drinks – which may be consumed.
+Church requirements on fasting relate to solid food, not to drink, so Church law does not restrict the amount of water, alcoholic drinks or other beverages which may be consumed.

 In some Western countries, Catholics have been encouraged to adopt non-dietary forms of abstinence during Lent.
-For example, in 2009 Monsignor Benito Cocchi, Archbishop of Modena, urged young Catholics to give up text messaging for Lent.
+For example, in 2009 Monsignor Benito Cocchi, Archbishop of Modena, asked young Catholics to give up text messaging for Lent.